TRF Member Handbook: Membership

 - between age 55 and 59, if age and service credit total at least 85 (“Rule of 85”)

-Your Annuity Savings Account (ASA) has money set aside for you to be used after you retire.
+Your Defined Contribution (DC) account has money set aside for you to be used after you retire.
 The funds in this account come from money your employer put in, and/or money you put in, and money earned from investing your account.

-Here is a list of transactions for your ASA:
+Here is a list of transactions for your DC:

 - mandatory contributions,